Koski leaving job as athletic director and slowing down — sort of

 "It's huge having that experience," Koski said.
 "Just having the understanding of all the things that go on when you're a coach.
 That experience is invaluable as a coach, particularly having (a background) in different sports.
 It gives you a different perspective.

 Koski was an assistant football coach in Norfolk and helping out in the school weight room when he interviewed for the athletic director positions in both Gering and Scottsbluff.
-And ultimately he landed the job with the Bulldogs.
+Ultimately, he landed the job with the Bulldogs.

 It's a role he has enjoyed over the years.